-Figure 6: Quality Assurance Statement
+Figure 4.
+Quality Assurance Statement

-MWRA DEPARTMENT OF LABORATORY SERVICES MWRA Harbor and Outfall Monitoring Pr oject Quality Assurance Statement Description of Data Set or Del iverable: BF081 Survey (07/28/08 - 08/01/08) 1.0 Sample Analyses All samples were handled, analyzed and reporte (Prasse et al. , 2007), except as noted in the com d according to the procedures and requirements sp ments.
-Specifically: sectified in the CW/QAPP • The custody of all samples were transfer red properly and maintained. ⊠Yes □No All of the samples on the COC were reco OC samples were analyzed and all accer eived and all required tests performed. tance criteria in accordance with the DLS ⊠Yes □No QAMP (DCN: 5000.0, 2003) and the CW/QAPP (Prasse et al. , 2007) were met. • 100% of the data entry and 20% of man ally-calculated data were checked for accuracy. ⊠Yes □No • Test/Sample Comments were assigned p roperly.
+MWD & DED & DTMENT OF LADODATODY SEDVICES MWRA Harbor and Outfall COF LABORATORY SERVICES Monitoring i roject Quality Assurance Statement Description of Data Set or Deliverable: FF121 Survey (04/28/12 2 - 05/01/12) 1.0 Sample Analyses All samples were handled, analyzed and reported according to the procedures and require (Constantino et al. , 2010), except as noted in the comments.
+Specifically: ments specified in the QAPP • The custody of all samples were transferred properly and maintained. ⊠Yes □No All of the samples on the COC were received and all required tests performed.
+QC samples were analyzed and all acceptance criteria in accordance with the DLS ⊠Yes □No QAMP (DCN: 5000.0, 2003) and the QAPP (Constantino et al., 2010) were met.
+X Yes DNo • 100% of the data entry and 20% of manually-calculated data were checked for acc uracy.
+XYes INo • Test/Sample Comments were assigned properly.
 X Yes INo • All tests were validated and approved.
-X Yes 🗆 No 2.0 Attached Documentation The following documentation, when applicable, is included in the QA Package: □ Audit Reports □ Control Charts □ Corrective Actions Battelle COC Forms (Originals) □ DAIRs IIMS Notepad Comments Comments: All samples expected from this survey were reco eived, and have been analyzed.
-QC samples were analyzed in accordance with the DLS QAMP and the CW/QAPP, however some results were outside of the acceptance limits.
-QC results that fell outside of the acceptance criteria and their associated batch sample results are flagged with the appropriate qualifier(s) in the test comment field and/or in the sample notepad comment area.

-SRM and QC recoveries for metals and organics are attached.
+X Yes 🗆 No 2.0 Attached Documentation The following documentation, when applicable, is included in the QA Package: Audit Reports Corrective Actions DAIRs Control Charts Normandeau COC Forms (Origina ls) Comments: All samples expected from this survey were received, and have been analyzed.
+QC samples were analyzed in accordance with the DLS QAMP and were outside of the acceptance limits.
+QC results that fell outside of associated batch sample results are flagged with the appropriate qu and/or in the sample notepad comment area. of the acceptance criteria and thei SRM and QC recoveries for metals and organics are attached.
+3.0 CERTIFICATION We, the undersigned, attest that the material contained in this analytical re- knowledge and belief, accurate and complete. eport is, to the best of our

-3.0 CERTIFICATION

-We, the undersigned, attest that the material contained in this analytical report is, to the best of our knowledge and belief, accurate and complete.